How does it work?

 The clinical team design sessions to work with the presenting issues and concerns while providing the opportunity for safe exploration and growth.

-Horses and EACP can also support children in developing social skills, distress tolerance and self confidence.
+Horses and Heads & Tails can support children in developing social skills, distress tolerance and self confidence.

 Leadership and problem solving techniques encourage psychological flexibility and behavioural adaptivity.
 These interventions can also assist teens to develop assertive communication and negotiation skills, as well as explore their emotional experience and expand the scope of their understanding of relationships.
 These skills promote safe personal boundaries, and help to develop conflict resolution which can help overcome hardships such as bullying.